Organization for Security and Co-operation in Europe: Field operations

 Almost all field operations of OSCE have been conducted in countries of former Yugoslavia and the former Soviet Union.

 Active

 The following field missions are currently active:

 Discontinued

 The following field missions have been completed, closed or discontinued:

 Chairmanship

 The OSCE chairmanship is assumed at yearly intervals by one participating state, which then plays the central role in managing the organization's work and in its external representation.
-The foreign minister of the country possessing the chair holds the OSCE's most senior position as Chairperson-in-Office (CiO).
+The foreign minister of the country possessing the chair holds the OSCE's most senior position as chairman-in-office (CiO).

-The responsibilities of the Chairperson-in-Office include:
+The responsibilities of the chairman-in-office include: